The best flexible pricing strategies for SaaS businesses

 Also known as cost-plus pricing, this pricing strategy is basic in concept.
 You determine your monthly or yearly costs, then add fees to earn your desired profit.

-Cost-based pricing takes into account your CAC, cost of goods sold (COGS) and desired profit margin on a per-user, per-period basis.
+Cost-based pricing considers your CAC, cost of goods sold (COGS), and desired profit margin on a per-user, per-period basis.

-As for pros, calculating cost-based pricing is simple — given you can determine those KPIs.
+As for pros, calculating cost-based pricing is simple – given you can determine those KPIs.
 If so, you can work out a basic SaaS cost structure.
-Because of the strategy’s simplicity, cost-based pricing may be a good initial angle for SaaS startups.
+Due to the strategy’s simplicity, cost-based pricing may be a suitable initial approach for SaaS startups.

 As for cons, determining those KPIs can be a struggle.
 Relying solely on cost-based pricing also skirts competitor-based pricing (see below).
 And competitor-based pricing is a crucial pricing strategy – especially in such a high-volume market.